viktorvano/SpeechRecognitionAI/README.md

 - Extenf FFT to full FFT with Real and Imaginary values (now there is only an FFT magnitude Real x Imag)
 - Remote Client IP Microphone as an Android App
 - parallelStream.forchEach() for each neuron in a layer feedforward and backproapgation (layers must propagate in a sequence)
-- increase the number of layers limit and decrease the font size of the topology
+- increase the number of layers limit

 ## Application Screenshots